 - After 90 minutes, thin the spice mix with a bit of stock and add it to the soup.

-- Add the potatoes and spinach, being careful to submerge the potatoes.
+- Add the potatoes and cabbage, being careful to submerge the potatoes.

 - Simmer until the potatoes are tender, around 30-40 minutes.